xp4t/processor_16b/README.md

-Implementation of a 19-bit instruction size processor
+# Implementation of a 16-bit Instruction Size Processor

-This processor has been designed accordingly to handle 19-bit instruction size.
+This processor has been designed to handle a 16-bit instruction size.

-The processor consists of -
+The processor consists of:

 ## 16-bit ALU
 The Arithmetic Logic Unit (ALU) performs arithmetic and logical operations on 16-bit binary numbers.
 It supports operations such as addition, subtraction, bitwise AND, OR, XOR, and NOT.